22 Surprising Foods You Wouldn’t Think to Grill … But Should

 Skewer chunks of thick-cut bacon on wooden or metal sticks and grill over indirect heat says Fine Cooking.
 Toss into salads, serve atop burgers, or add grilled pineapple and eat straight-up as an appetizer.

 Cooking carrots on the grill brings out their sweetness.
 Mix that with the char and smoke of the grill and you’ll never cook your carrots any other way.
-These are the foods that even professional chefs cook in the microwave.

 Adding a charred edge to artichokes gives them a whole new flavor.
 Cut the artichoke in half and remove the choke.
 Then, brush some oil on it and place it on the grill.
 Read about these kitchen mistakes that you’re most likely making.